-A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
-This means your interest rate can't rise as you are going through the application process.
+A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a particular number of points for you for a certain period of time during your application process.
+This ensures that your interest rate cannot get higher while you are working through the application process.

-Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
-You can get a longer period for your lock, but in choosing this option, will most likely have a higher interest rate than you would have with a shorter rate lock period
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer period generally costing more.
+You can get a longer period for your lock, but in making this choice, will probably have a higher interest rate than you would with a shorter rate lock period

-There are more ways to get a better rate, in addition to agreeing to a shorter rate lock period.
-The more the down payment, the lower the rate will be, since you will be entering the loan with more equity.
-You can pay points to reduce your interest rate over the loan term, meaning you pay more initially.
-For many people, this is a good option..
+In addition to choosing the shorter rate lock period, there are other ways you may be able to score the lowest rate.
+The larger the down payment, the lower your interest rate will be, because you will be entering the loan with more equity.
+You can pay points to reduce your rate over the life of the loan, meaning you pay more up front.
+To many people, this is a good option..

 Do you have a question regarding a mortgage program?